ThPadelis/datalabs-ai-applications-quiz/README.md

 ## 📋 Description

-**Datalabs AI Applications Quiz** is a comprehensive knowledge assessment system for the webinar "Artificial Intelligence Applications in Organizations and Businesses".
-It includes 6 different assessments with a total of 60 questions covering topics from basic concepts to advanced ethics and business applications of AI.
+**Datalabs AI Applications Quiz** is a comprehensive knowledge assessment system for the DYPA300 program webinar "Artificial Intelligence Applications in Organizations and Businesses".
+It includes 6 different assessments plus 1 mixed assessment with a total of 70 questions covering topics from basic concepts to advanced ethics and business applications of AI.

 The application is designed as a **Progressive Web App (PWA)**, allowing users to install it on their devices and use it **completely offline**, without requiring an internet connection.